mnieber/react-default-props-context/README.md

 ---

+### The default property types are declared using a plain object

+To tell `withDefaultProps` which default properties are used in a component, you need to pass in a plain `DefaultProps` object where:

-### DefaultPropsT declares the default properties
+- the object keys contain the names of the default properties

-By convention, the `PropsT` type contains the normal properties of `MyFrame` and `DefaultPropsT` contains the default properties.
-Typescript will complain if you get or set a property that is not in `PropsT` or in `DefaultPropsT`.
+- the object value types contain the types of the default properties.

+Note that the object values themselves are unimportant, because the default property value will be provided by the enclosing `DefaultPropsContext`.
+The `withDefaultProps` function uses the default property names to assert (at run-time) that requested default property are provided.
+The default property types are used to produce a type error when overriding a default property using the wrong type.

 ---